enkidevs/curriculum/Java/Fundamentals/what-is-serialization.md

 What is serialization?
 ???

-* The way of string information about an object into a stream of bytes
+* The way of converting information about an object into a stream of bytes
 * The way of making a class non extendable
 * The way of making a class abstract
 * None of the present options are true